 For more information on Transfer Credit Equivalency, and transfer credit basics, visit the Transfer Credit Basics page at the Boise State Registrar’s website.

-Concurrent Enrollment provides the student with a Boise State transcript with an actual letter grade for the course based on work completed during the duration of the class.
+Concurrent Enrollment provides students with a Boise State transcript displaying a letter grade for the course based on work completed during the duration of the class.
 Students can request that their transcript be sent the college or university of their choice.
 Credits are transferable.

-The Advanced Placement Program provides college credit based on performance on a cumulative exam administered in May.
-For exam scores of 3, 4 or 5 some universities award credit or waive a specific course.
-For some courses with labs, the lecture portion of the course is all a college can accept.
+Advanced Placement courses provide college credit based on performance on a cumulative exam administered in May.
+For exam scores of 3, 4 or 5, some universities award credit or waive a specific course.
+For certain courses with labs, the lecture portion of the course is all a college can accept.
 For AP courses, no course grade or transcript is generated.

 Once the course is completed, students may choose to either have their Boise State transcript transferred, or may request that AP test scores be sent to their chosen college.
 Students attending Boise State University after graduating will already have the Concurrent Enrollment course listed on their transcript.